 - The World of Hyatt Card offers a welcome bonus of up to 60,000 World of Hyatt points — earn 30,000 bonus points after spending $3,000 within the first three months, plus one additional bonus points per dollar on purchases that earn one point per dollar, on up to $15,000 spent in the first six months; I value World of Hyatt points at 1.5 cents each

-- The IHG Premier Card offers a welcome bonus of 175,000 IHG One Rewards bonus points after spending $3,000 within the first three months; I value IHG One Rewards points at 0.5 cents each
+- The IHG Premier Card offers a welcome bonus of 140,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.
+I value IHG One Rewards points at 0.5 cents each

 Winner: Assuming you value points similarly to how I do, the Hyatt card offers a better bonus but with a much larger spend requirement.